You are here

-The mature risk management framework includes a range of internal controls and ongoing assurance programs that are designed to maintain IHPA’s flexibility to effectively achieve its objectives while ensuring compliance obligations are satisfied.
+The mature risk management framework is continuously updated, and includes a range of internal controls and ongoing assurance programs that are designed to maintain IHPA’s flexibility to effectively achieve its objectives while ensuring compliance obligations are satisfied.

 IHPA’s work program incorporates a substantial amount of technical work which requires significant specialist workforce capability.
 IHPA’s workforce planning strategies will continue to emphasise both core public sector skills and the enhancement of the expert skills IHPA requires to meet its objectives.

 IHPA will also continue to strengthen its management and leadership teams by enhancing performance feedback and providing targeted learning and development programs.

 IHPA relies on the use of information and communication technology systems to conduct its business and consult with stakeholders.
 IHPA will continue to apply the most up-to-date measures to effectively use and protect its information (and that of its stakeholders).
 In doing so, it will prevent data breaches, manage the risk of inadvertent information disclosure, and ensure business continuity.

 Key areas of focus for 2019-20:

 - Staff development

 - Continued development of staff through attendance at internal and external training opportunities.
 IHPA will also continue to monitor staff turnover rates and give genuine consideration to feedback provided to the agency via the annual Australian Public Service ‘State of the Service’ report.